denuen/42_cursus/README.md

 ## Projects

-Here's a brief overview of the projects included in this repository (for detailed information, enter the corresponding folder):
+Here's a brief overview of the projects included in this repository (for detailed informations, enter the corresponding folder):

 ### libft ([`libft`](./libft/))